openstack/api-sig/guidelines/http.rst

 as cacheable: 200, 203, 204, 206, 300, 301, 404, 405, 410, 414, and
 501 :rfc:`7231#section-6.1` (section 6.1).

+A common misconception is that requests issued over a secure HTTP connection are not cached for security reasons.
+In fact, there is no exception made for https in the HTTP specification, caching works in exactly the same way as for non-encrypted HTTP.
+Most modern browsers apply the same caching algorithm to secure connections.

 Most Python HTTP client libraries are extremely conservative on caching, so a whole class of completely valid RFC caching won't be seen when using these clients.
 Assuming "it works in the Python